anthshor/ruby_on_rails/README.md

 Use `bundle show [gemname]` to see where a bundled gem is installed.
 ```

-### Start the web server from the guest so you can access from the host machine
+### Start the web server
+So you can access from the host machine
 ```
 vagrant@rails-server:/vagrant/workspace/hello_app$ rails server -b 192.168.50.4 -p 8080
 => Booting Puma